f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 Task 3 - Enable Device ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Navigate to **Security -> Bot Defense -> Bot Defense Profiles** and edit the profile **insecureApp1_botprofile** to enable Device ID mode to "Generate Before Access" for browsers.
+Navigate to **Security -> Bot Defense -> Bot Defense Profiles** and under the **Browsers** tab edit the profile **insecureApp1_botprofile** to enable Device ID mode to "Generate Before Access" for browsers.
 The Device ID is a unique identifier that F5 WAF creates by sending JavaScript to get information about the client device

 #.
 Click **SAVE**